LawlessXD/golf-club/README.md

 The changes were pushed to the remote repository using git push -u origin master initially and using git push for each subsequent push.

+### GitHub Pages
+The site is hosted on GitHub Pages, this was achieved by taking the following steps;

+- Logged into GitHub
+- Located golf-club repository
+- Navigated to settings
+- Scrolled down to GitHub Pages
+- Changed from private to public
+- Selected master branch as the source
+- The page was created in approx. 5-10 minutes
+- The url was then available as https://lawlessxd.github.io/golf-club/